 Sparta Municipal Airport

-The Paul C. Miller Airport in Sparta is an important West Michigan transportation hub.
-With 24-hour 100LL fuel and mogas, a flight school and a full-time FBO with aircraft maintenance on the field, our airport is lively, vibrant, and contributing to our local economy.
+The Paul C. Miller Airport in Sparta (8D4) is an important West Michigan transportation hub.
+With 24-hour 100LL fuel and MOGAS, flight schools and a full-time FBO with aircraft maintenance on the field, our airport is lively, vibrant, and contributing to our local economy.
 Local tax dollars are NOT used to operate the Airport.
 We are one of a few in Michigan that can make that claim!

 Note: Any Non-Profit listed below is in no way affiliated or supported by the Village of Sparta.
 They are however located at the airport and are listed on this site for that reason.